pereznetworks/My-Tic-Tac-Toe-Game/README.md

 # Extra Credits

-  1: On the start screen, humans are prompted to
-     add at least one name before the game starts.
+  EXTRA CREDIT # 1

+      Player Names.

+      Player X name input appears on left, Player O name input on the right.

+      The start screen will not switch to the game board screen, if both players name inputs are blank.

+      On clicking 'start game', if both players name are blank... the player X name input is highlighted with an placeholder prompting for at least 1 player name.

+      At least 1 player name must be entered in player X or O.
+      The player names are then presented with X and O label The name of the player who wins is presented on the finish-win screen.

+  EXTRA CREDIT # 2:

+      Display player's name during game play.

-  2: The player’s name/s are displayed on the game board screen...
-     along with the X or O player label
+      The player’s name/s are displayed on the game board screen... along with the X or O player label

       Also, from the finish screen, when 'play again' is clicked... the player names persist
       these appear on the game board again and the same players continue to play the game.

+  EXTRA CREDIT # 3

+      If only 1 player name is entered... the computer plays the player with no name.

+      Since the Player X name input still gets focus on html page load... the UI assumes that ....
+      most humans will want to play the game as X.

+      However, the computer can play both X or O,

-  3: The computer player...
+      The computer player...

           If only one player name is entered;
           the player name that is blank is played by the computer.